Today we’d call it torture, but when the British tortured Ethan Allen in prison they called it ‘harsh treatment.’

 After about two weeks, The British decided to send him back to America as a prisoner of war.
 With about three dozen other prisoners he boarded the frigate Solebay and sailed to Cork in Ireland.
 There, generous Irishmen – no fans of the English — gave the prisoners clothing and stores of food.

-After arriving in Cape Fear, North Carolina, the prisoners boarded another ship bound for Halifax.
+After arriving in Cape Fear, N.C., the prisoners boarded another ship bound for Halifax.
 They received little food and no medical treatment for the scurvy.

-Ethan Allen survived the scurvy, which afflicted Ethan Allen but little.
+Ethan Allen survived the scurvy, which afflicted him but little.
 In Halifax, however, he was locked in a room with the other prisoners and excrement tubs.
 There he grew sick and weak and couldn’t eat.

 His situation improved when the British sent him to New York.
 Eventually they paroled him, limiting him to the city.